n-lina/Robot-Design-Competition/README.md

 In the summer of 2019, my team and I competed in an Avengers themed robot design competition, for which we created a fully functional robot capable of autonomous navigation and 'Infinity stone' collection!

-**The Challenge**: Two robots, one representing Thanos and the other representing Methanos, chosen at random, compete to collect the Infinity stones and the Avengers plushies.
-Stealing from the other team's gauntlet is fair play!
+**The Challenge**: To compete against another robot to collect 'Infinity' stones and Avengers plushies.
 2 points are scored for every Infinity stone successfully returned to the gauntlet.
 1 point is scored for every Avenger plushie 'rescued.'
 Collisions with the other robot, restarts, and manual assistance all result in point deductions.

 <pre> Competition Surface </pre>